Nanotechnology — Set 2

 Correct Answer: C. Ruby Red

-The correct answer is 'Ruby Red'.
-At the nanoscale, gold particles interact with light differently, causing them to appear red rather than yellow.
-This phenomenon is known as surface plasmon resonance.
-These unique optical properties are used in rapid diagnostic tests.
+• **Ruby Red** = The correct answer is 'Ruby Red'. • **Key significance** — At the nanoscale, gold particles interact with light differently, causing them to appear red rather than yellow. • 💡 Wrong-option analysis: A: Golden is a different concept; B: Clear is a different concept; D: Deep Green is a different concept.